thiagocostaamaral/Web_scraping_using_selenium/README.md

 # web-scraping-using-selenium-
 The objective of this code is to get the forecast data for a given point in the map.
-For this the code gets the data showed on windy site.
+For this the code gets the data given in the url: https://www.windy.com/

 Site: (the desired data is the one that appers in the bottom of the image)